helsinki-sda-group/dev_aiosut_ui/README.md

 The project follows a relaxed development pipeline by using issues, pull requests and a project roadmap to keep track of features, bugs, version releases and milestones.

 1. Check out [the project roadmap](https://github.com/orgs/helsinki-sda-group/projects/3).
 P0 denotes the most urgent issues to be solved for the next milestone, P1 the next most urgent and so on.
 Milestones are used to keep track of the project-related deadlines, such as the workshops.
-Version releases denote the progress of the UI.
+Version releases denote the overall progress of the UI.
 2. Pick an issue to work on by assigning yourself to it.
 3. Update the issue and project roadmap.
 Use [the semantic versioning guidelines](https://semver.org/) for the release version column.
 4. Solve the issue as you see fit and submit a pull request.